After China dumps gold, don't count on India to come to the rescue

 The last big slide in gold prices - a 13 percent drop in just two consecutive trading days in April 2013 - prompted weeks of long queues of Indians outside gold showrooms.

 Not this time.
-India’s gold appetite - it accounts for more than a fifth of global demand - remains sluggish, with only modest local premiums to the global spot benchmark.
+India’s gold appetite - it accounts for more than a fifth of global demand - remains sluggish, with only modest local premiums to the global spot benchmark XAU=.

 “That’s really a bearish sign, when the main consuming region remains on the sidelines after such a price drop to a multi-year low,” Commerzbank senior oil analyst Carsten Fritsch told the Reuters Global Gold Forum on Tuesday.